 Though student and teacher identities are anonymized on the forum, our internal staff can still see who is posting for public and private posts and, therefore, will always know who is creating disruptive posts so we can keep teachers informed of any issues.

 Our staff will make any disruptive or inappropriate posts private, so that no other students will see these posts.

 How Edhesive Informs Teachers of Student Misbehavior

 The process that is followed when students do not follow the forum guidelines is below.

-1. The post is made private so as not to continue to be disruptive
+1. Any inappropriate post is made private so as not to continue to be disruptive.

-3. Depending on the severity of the post and the student response, the student's account may be deleted from the forum to stop further disruption to other students.
+3. Depending on the severity of the post and the student response, the student's account may be suspended from the forum to stop further disruption to other students.

-4. Edhesive support staff then emails the student's teacher to inform them that the student forum link had to be hidden in their course and that we are happy to add it back at the teacher's discretion.
+4. Edhesive support staff then emails the student's teacher to inform them that the student is suspended from the forum and that we are happy to add them back at the teacher's discretion.

 - Screenshots and/or copies of the email notifications from the posts (mentioned in the earlier section of this article) are included in the email to the teacher.

-This process allows the teacher to speak with the student without the risk of further posts being made in the meantime, and still allowing the rest of their students access to the forums.
-Oftentimes, teachers let us know after a few days that they have spoken with the student and we can add the link back to the course.
+This process allows the teacher to speak with the student without the risk of further posts being made in the meantime.
+It still allows the rest of the students in a class to access the forums.
+Oftentimes, teachers let us know after a few days that they have spoken with the student and we can remove the students’ suspension to the forum.
 We rarely see continued issues after this.